 - Carrots – a great source of Beta-carotene.
 This is an antioxidant, provitamin A for healthy skin.

-Vegetable source of omega 3 is Chia seeds and Flax seeds.
+Fatty fish provides a great source of omega-3 fatty acids.
+Plant-based source of omega 3 is Chia seeds and Flax seeds.

-Don’t eat processed seed oils like soybean oil, corn oil and others.
+Reduce or remove from the diet highly processed seed oils like soybean oil, corn oil and others.